Why You Should Acknowledge Someone's Grief

-But it does matter, to the one who is grieving.
+But it does matter to the one who is grieving.
 Even though words can’t fix anything, sympathy acknowledges what the other person is going through.
 Silence from friends can hurt, agrees author Kathleen Buckstaff.
-“It is far better for friends to say something to someone who is grieving than to not say anything.
-Reaching out is important, even if it feels awkward, even if you don’t know what to say.”
+“It is far better for friends to say something to someone grieving than not to say anything.
+Reaching out is important, even if it feels awkward or you don’t know what to say.”

 It’s Not About You, Even Though It Feels Like It

 When a friend loses a loved one, many of us probably respond with something along the lines of “I’m so sorry.”
 It’s appropriate, and we mean that too, expressing our sympathy to acknowledge their loss.
 But what does it mean to be empathetic vs. expressing sympathy?

 Both empathy and sympathy deal with emotions.
 And emotions can be uncomfortable.
 Sympathy is when we feel “for” someone (I am sorry for you for your loss) and empathy is when we feel “with” another person (I understand the loss you feel).

 Some of us want to avoid feeling uncomfortable altogether, which is why we might avoid acknowledging a loved one is grieving.
 Our own discomfort gets in the way of comforting others when they need it the most.
 When your loved one shares a painful experience, do you try to lighten the moment?